harvester/harvester/enhancements/20220614-single-root-io-virtualization.md

 The choice of `pfNames` with a range of NIC names assumes that all the machines in the cluster have the same hardware.
 This sets up a pool of VF resources that can be allocated to VM pods automatically by the `sriov-network-operator`'s CNI plugin.

-The `SriovNetworkNodePolicy` is an implementation detail that Alice doesn't have to directly work with.
+The `SriovNetworkNodePolicy` is an implementation detail that Bob doesn't have to directly work with.
-She just sets the `sriov-config` object and Harvester instructs the sriov-network-operator what Alice intends to do.
+She just sets the `sriov-config` object and Harvester instructs the sriov-network-operator what Bob intends to do.
 This was an explicit design choice to simplify the user experience.

 After the driver is reloaded with the desired number of VFs, and the operator and cert-manager are installed, the operator begins to search the nodes on the network tagged with `feature.node.kubernetes.io/network-sriov.capable: "true"`.
 The operator then finds all the SR-IOV PFs and VFs for that node, and then builds up the `SriovNetworkNodeState` for that node.

-Alice now has to create an `SriovNetwork`.
+Bob now has to create an `SriovNetwork`.
 The `SriovNetwork` is used to assign VFs to VMs.

-To create an `SriovNetwork`, Alice goes to the Advanced menu:
+To create an `SriovNetwork`, Bob goes to the Advanced menu:

 ![advanced sriov](20220614-single-root-io-virtualization/advanced-sriov-networks.png)

 After creating the `SriovNetwork` object, the operator will create a corresponding `NetworkAttachmentDefinition` with the same name.
 This `NetworkAttachmentDefinition` will be visible from the Advanced Networks UI.
-When Alice attaches a VM to the `SriovNetwork`, the operator's network resources injector will add the `resource` field to the first container of the pod.
+When Bob attaches a VM to the `SriovNetwork`, the operator's network resources injector will add the `resource` field to the first container of the pod.
 This will give the VM access to a VF.

 #### Story 2 in detail